splatte/gradle-android-appiconoverlay/README.md

 `imageMagick`          | Command to run ImageMagick's "convert".
-`dirtyCheck`           | Flag to enable/disable check if repo has unstaged or uncommitted files (is dirty) `dirtyColor`           | Text color in #rrggbbaa format used if repo is dirty (see dirtyCheck)
+`dirtyCheck`           | Flag to enable/disable check if repo has unstaged or uncommitted files (is dirty) `dirtyColor`           | Text color in #rrggbbaa format used if repo is dirty (see dirtyCheck) `dirtyFormat`          | Format string to be used to create the text in the overlay in case repo is dirty.<br>See format<br/>See dirtyCheck

 ## Credits